-Kent Eshelman is Associate Professor of Tuba and Euphonium at Baylor University, where he joined the faculty in 2009.
+Kent Eshelman is Professor of Music at Baylor University, where he joined the faculty in 2009.
 Previously he held full-time teaching positions at Northern Arizona University and Western Kentucky University, and he has also taught at Grand Valley State University and the Interlochen Arts Camp.
 A graduate of the University of Michigan in tuba performance (BM) and jazz piano (BFA), he earned a master’s degree in tuba performance at the University of Wisconsin-Madison and a doctorate in tuba performance at Michigan State University.
 At UW-Madison he held the Prize University Fellowship and at Michigan State University the University Distinguished Fellowship.
 His primary teachers were Fritz Kaenzig, John Stevens, Philip Sinder, Ellen Rowe, James Akins, and Gary Tirey.

-A highly acclaimed soloist, he has won first place in numerous national and international competitions, including the Jeju (Korea) International Brass Competition, the Leonard Falcone International Euphonium and Tuba Competition (Artist and Student divisions), and the Midland-Odessa Symphony National Young Artist Competition.
+A highly acclaimed soloist, he has won first place in numerous national and international competitions, including the Jeju (South Korea) International Brass Competition, the Leonard Falcone International Euphonium and Tuba Competition (Artist and Student divisions), and the Midland-Odessa Symphony National Young Artist Competition.
 He was a finalist in the Philip Jones International Brass Competition (France), and a Level One awardee from the National YoungArts Foundation.
-He has been featured at many euphonium-tuba conferences, including as soloist with the Ventoscala Symphony Orchestra at the International Tuba-Euphonium Conference (ITEC) in Budapest, and he has premiered solo works by Bruce Broughton, Frank Lynn Payne, and Anthony Plog.
+He has been featured at many euphonium-tuba conferences, including as soloist with the Ventoscala Symphony Orchestra at the International Tuba-Euphonium Conference (ITEC) in Budapest, and he has premiered solo works by Bruce Broughton, John Cheetham, Frank Lynn Payne, and Anthony Plog.
 His solo albums, Message in a Tuba (Soundset Recordings, 2020) and Flavors (Equilibrium Recordings, 2013), have received strong critical acclaim.
-Flavors won the Roger Bobo Award for Excellence in Recording, an award given biannually by the International Tuba-Euphonium Association.
-The American Record Guide commented, “Tubists are making fine recordings these days, but this one really stands out.”
+Flavors won the Roger Bobo Award for Excellence in Recording, an award given biannually by the International Tuba-Euphonium Association (ITEA), and the American Record Guide commented, “Tubists are making fine recordings these days, but this one really stands out.”